 Aim for a variety of finishes and textures throughout your shelves.
 On my leaning shelves I have a leather magazine bin, a textured box, a vintage fan, white textured birds, a pitcher, a plant, a metal oversized initial, a wooden bird, silver frame and porcelain bowls.
 It all works because it draws from a mostly neutral color palette.

 You’ll notice from looking at inspiration photos that some people style shelves by stuffing them with books and items, while others have a lot of white space.
-I personally think SOME white space is necessary, because it gives your eyes a break.
+I personally think white space is necessary, because it gives your eyes a break.

 5. Edit one more time!